Antarctica: Where Realpolitik and Science Meet

 During the Cold War, it became an area of exceptional interest.
 The United States and other partners eyed off the Soviet Union, which they wished to exclude from any regulatory regime.
 In 1950, the Soviet government made it clear that such opposition would be futile; it would be part of any such negotiations.

-Riding the wave of scientific research as part of the International Geophysical Year (1957-1958), an initiative of numerous international organizations, the Soviets established the Mirny laboratory on February 13, 1956.
-This immediately caused discomfort to various participants, particularly the Australians, who had asserted a claim – unrecognized in international law – to a good deal of East Antarctica in 1933.
+Riding the wave of scientific research as part of the International Geophysical Year (1957-1958), an initiative of numerous international organisations, the Soviets established the Mirny laboratory on February 13, 1956.
+This immediately caused discomfort to various participants, particularly the Australians, who had asserted a claim – unrecognised in international law – to a good deal of East Antarctica in 1933.

 Editorials and opinions of warning proliferated.
 A piece in Sydney’s The Sun Herald wondered whether the Russians would “abandon Mirny to the penguins after 1959” or stay.
 The Advertiser saw the Soviet mission as “a potential threat to the security of Australia”.